Azure Storage security overview

 - Storage Service Encryption enables you to request that the storage service automatically encrypt data when writing it to Azure Storage.

 - Client-side encryption also provides the feature of encryption at rest.

-- Azure Disk Encryption allows you to encrypt the OS disks and data disks used by an IaaS virtual machine.
+- Azure Disk Encryption enables you to encrypt the OS disks and data disks that an IaaS virtual machine uses.

 Learn more about Storage Service Encryption:

 - Azure Storage Service Encryption is available for Azure Blob storage.
 For details on other Azure storage types, see Azure Files, Disk (Premium Storage), Table storage, and Queue storage.

 - Azure Storage Service Encryption for Data at Rest

 Azure Disk Encryption

-Azure Disk Encryption for virtual machines (VMs) helps you address organizational security and compliance requirements by encrypting your VM disks (including boot and data disks) with keys and policies you control in Azure Key Vault.
+Azure Disk Encryption for virtual machines helps you address organizational security and compliance requirements.
+It encrypts your VM disks (including boot and data disks) by using keys and policies that you control in Azure Key Vault.

 Disk Encryption for VMs works for Linux and Windows operating systems.
 It also uses Key Vault to help you safeguard, manage, and audit use of your disk encryption keys.
 All the data in your VM disks is encrypted at rest by using industry-standard encryption technology in your Azure storage accounts.
 The Disk Encryption solution for Windows is based on Microsoft BitLocker Drive Encryption, and the Linux solution is based on dm-crypt.